rubocode/strategy/fundamentals/action/index.md

 Otherwise, you’re just shooting in the dark.

-Use the diagnosis and the guiding policy as the light to design action to get out of the darkness and walk straight and fast.
+Use the diagnosis and the guiding policy as the light to design action to get out of the darkness and walk into the light.